 Key Projects and Initiatives

 The NYU IT Global Office of Information Security (GOIS) provides a wide variety of services to the NYU community that help minimize the risk of a cybersecurity incident and protect NYU's computer network including the data that is transmitted over that network.
-Some of the critical projects in NYU IT's current cybersecurity portfolio are the expansion of Cybersecurity Awareness Training with KnowBe4, Implementation of Email Impersonation Prevention, Plan and Implement Managed Detect Response (MDR) Services, Develop Cybersecurity Policy Framework, NAC with AI/Artificial Intelligence (Stealthwatch), and GRC Tool Implementation (Galvanize).
+Some of the critical projects in NYU IT's current cybersecurity portfolio are the expansion of Cybersecurity Awareness Training with KnowBe4, Implementation of Email Impersonation Prevention, Plan and Implement Managed Detect Response (MDR) Services, and Develop Cybersecurity Policy Framework.

 Digital accessibility ensures that NYU websites, web applications, and digital content meet federal regulations and can be used by those in our community who have a diverse range of hearing, movement, sight, or cognitive abilities.
 NYU IT's current Digital Accessibility project portfolio includes Web Publishing, ServiceLink Upgrade, remediation for pre-existing content and newly-created content across schools and units, and reinforcement by awareness training across schools and units.